 Plot

-In the Roman Senate, Cato the Younger moves that Caesar is stripped of his command and recalled to Rome to answer charges of misusing his office and illegal warmongering.
-Pompey, as sole Consul present, vetoes the motion, insisting on trusting Caesar.
-At the theater that night, Scipio introduces his daughter Cornelia Metella to Pompey as a prospective wife, while Cato warns him that he must ally against Caesar before it is too late.
-Pompey again asserts that Caesar means no harm, although privately, he is troubled by Caesar's rising prestige and power and gives orders to one of his slaves who is leaving on a trip to Gaul.
-At night in the encampment of the 13th Legion, the Aquila (Eagle Standard) is stolen by brigands.
-To avoid a potentially disastrous drop in morale, Mark Antony orders Vorenus to retrieve it.
+In the Roman Senate, Cato the Younger moves that Caesar is stripped of his command and recalled to Rome to answer charges of abusing his office and illegal warmongering.
+Pompey, as sole Consul present, vetoes the motion and declares his faith in Caesar's leadership.
+At the theater that night, Metellus Scipio introduces his daughter Cornelia Metella to Pompey as a prospective wife, while Cato warns him that he must ally against Caesar before it is too late.
+Pompey again asserts that Caesar means no harm, although privately, he is troubled by Caesar's rising prestige and gives orders to one of his slaves who is leaving on a trip to Gaul.
+At night in the encampment of the 13th Legion, the Aquila is stolen by Gallic brigands.
+To avoid a potentially disastrous drop in morale, Antony orders Vorenus to retrieve it.
 As Vorenus feels the mission is doomed to failure, he has the condemned Pullo released from the stockade to assist him.

 In camp, Caesar welcomes Marcus Junius Brutus, his unofficial stepson whose mother is Caesar's lover, Servilia of the Junii.
-Later, at a party hosted by Servilia, Brutus confides to Pompey that the loss of the eagle has made Caesar unusually vulnerable as his men are on the brink of mutiny.
-On the road to Caesar's camp in Gaul, Octavian is taken captive by brigands.
+Later, at a party hosted by Servilia, Brutus confides to Pompey that the loss of the eagle has induced the 13th Legion to plot mutiny against Caesar.
+On the road to Caesar's camp in Gaul, Octavian is abducted by highwaymen.
 For Caesar's request, Atia instructs her daughter Octavia to marry Pompey by first divorcing her husband Glabius, despite Octavia's protests that they are deeply in love.
 Atia then presents Octavia to Pompey at a party and offers her for premarital relations, which Pompey takes advantage of.

 Vorenus and Pullo set off in search of the eagle, encountering and rescuing Octavian from his captors.
 Octavian thanks them and promises that they will be rewarded.
-Vorenus and Pullo discover Pompey's slave with the eagle hiding in the bandit cart and kill him, realizing the bandits were hired by Pompey.
-A politically astute Octavian explains that their mission is only a gesture, since the theft of the eagle is actually a blessing in disguise to Caesar.
-Civil war between Caesar and Pompey is inevitable, but Caesar needs Pompey to make the first move so as not to appear the aggressor; Pompey is likely to do that if he believes Caesar's soldiers are on the verge of desertion.
-The trio returns in triumph to camp, where a surprised yet grateful Caesar takes the eagle back and more than adequate proof of Pompey's hostility.
-He sends Pompey the head of his slave and informs him of his next move, to winter the 13th Legion at Ravenna on the Italian border, in preparation for pressing his rights to the Consulship.
-Pompey breaks all ties with Caesar and takes Cornelia as his wife.
+Vorenus and Pullo discover Pompey's slave trying to escape with the eagle in a cart, realizing that Pompey arranged the theft to discredit Caesar.
+A politically astute Octavian notes that his uncle will be quick to exploit the situation: Civil war between Caesar and Pompey is inevitable, but Caesar needs Pompey to make the first move so as not to appear the aggressor; Pompey is likely to do that if he believes Caesar's soldiers are on the verge of desertion.
+The trio returns in triumph to camp, where a surprised yet grateful Caesar takes the eagle back as proof of Pompey's hostility.
+He sends Pompey the head of his slave and informs him of his next move, to winter the 13th Legion at Ravenna on the Italian border, while making it clear that he intends to press his right to the Consulship.
+Pompey breaks all ties with Caesar and takes Cornelia as his new wife.
 Octavia, humiliated at being used by Pompey and heartbroken over her pointless divorce, says she wants him dead.

 Production